mike-quiroga/carbonldp-website/README.md

     Answer `no` to any change JSPM suggests to make follow by a `yes` when it asks to confirm the decision.
     For more information see: [JSPM link](http://jspm.io/0.17-beta-guide/linking.html)
-6. To start the application server run `npm start` or `gulp serve`
+6. To start the application server run `npm start`

 ### Gulp Tasks

-Gulp defines two tasks:
+Main gulp tasks:

-1. `build`: Same as `npm install`.
-Build the source code and prepare it for production (inside of the dist/ folder).
+1. `build`: Build the source code and prepare it for production (inside of the dist/ folder)
-2. `serve`: Same as `npm start`.
-Will start a live-server instance with the source code.

 ### File Structure